 Why is Clint Eastwood so Partial to Carmel?

 Eastwood probably likes Carmel for the same reasons the rest of us do: crashing waves and sea otters playing at Point Lobos, incomparable ocean views hidden around every corner and relaxed ambiance to calm the most frenetic of souls.

 Eastwood is a native Californian who discovered the Carmel area during the Korean War when he was stationed a few miles north at Fort Ord.
 After leaving the military, Eastwood's friends Martin Milner of Route 66 and David Janssen of The Fugitive persuaded him to try acting and the rest is movie-making history.
 Eastwood spent his early movie-making years in Los Angeles, but he eventually returned to the Carmel area, where he still lives.

 Eastwood demonstrates his love for the Carmel area in his professional life.
 He named his production company, Malpaso Productions for a creek just south of town.
 He even directed his first movie here in 1971: Play Misty for Me, the story of a late-night jazz DJ who is terrorized by an obsessive ex-lover.
-The movie was set in Carmel and Monterey and features many local sights, including nearby Point Lobos and downtown Carmel.
+The film was set in Carmel and Monterey and features many local sights, including nearby Point Lobos and downtown Carmel.